About Unified Data Classification

 Description

-To allow for classification, add a JDBC connection in the Databricks Unity Catalog synchronization or Dataplex Universal Catalog capability.
+To allow for classification, add a JDBC connection in the Databricks Unity Catalog synchronization or Knowledge Catalog capability.
 During synchronization, a Catalog Data Classification capability is created automatically if it does not already exist.
 As a result, you do not need to create a separate Catalog Data Classification capability to classify data from integrations.

 Make sure your environment is set up for Unified Data Classification via Edge